jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-In action a great heart is the chief qualification.
-In work, a great head.
+O, what a tangled web we weave when first we practice to deceive!
-- Arthur Schopenhauer
+- Walter Scott

-Updated on: [4/26/2024]
+Updated on: [4/27/2024]
 <!-- #quoteEnd -->
 </pre>